 Military divorce can get complicated.
 Before you agree to anything related to splitting military retirement, it is crucial that you speak with an attorney who understands its nuances.
 Our military divorce attorneys at Robinson & Henry respect the myriad sacrifices made by both service members and their spouses.
 We will work equally hard to achieve the best possible outcome for you.
-Call 303-688-0944 today to schedule your free consultation.
+Call 303-688-0944 today to begin your free case assessment.

 Uniformed Services Former Spouses Protection Act